MyPureCloud/genesys-cloud-webrtc-sdk/doc/index.md

 When `true` all audio tracks created via the SDK will have their volumes monitored and emited on `sdk.media.on('audioTrackVolume', evt)`.
- See `sdk.media` events for more details.
+ See the [SDK Media audioTrackVolume event] events for more details.

 --------